Skip to main content

 This tool directly addresses five of the nine factors through its task decomposition, geographic wage data, experience-based percentile mapping, and documented calculation methodology.
 The remaining four factors (dividend history, payments to other employees, bonus patterns, and existing compensation agreements) are company-specific and should be evaluated alongside the report by the owner’s tax professional.

 The IRS Reasonable Compensation Job Aid (October 2014) is a non-binding training document used internally by IRS valuation professionals.
 It describes three valuation approaches: the Cost Approach, the Market Approach, and the Income Approach.
 This tool implements all three IRS-recognized approaches.
-The Cost and Market Approaches use Bureau of Labor Statistics wage data; the Income Approach (Independent Investor Test) is available exclusively for CPA accounts and requires Fair Market Value data.
+The Cost and Market Approaches use Bureau of Labor Statistics wage data; the Income Approach (Independent Investor Test) is available exclusively for professional accounts and requires Fair Market Value data.

-Cost Approach (Replacement Cost Method)
+Cost Approach (Many Hats Method)

 Calculation Logic